 - Scammers operating as an adjuster without the required license

 - Adjusters requesting payment in his or her name

 - Contractors who leave estimates open or vague

-- A contactor arrives at a property unsolicited and without formal business identification
+- A contractor arrives at a property unsolicited and without formal business identification

 Some insurance customers are also guilty of reporting false claims.
-Customers may file multiple claims for the same loss; they may report stolen property that doesn’t exist or was never stolen; they even intentionally cause an accident or fake an injury.
+Customers may file multiple claims for the same loss, report stolen property that doesn’t exist or was never stolen, or intentionally cause an accident or fake an injury.

 Finally, insurance companies themselves can be held accountable for unethical practices or fraud.
 Bad faith insurance occurs when an insurance company: